 This will mount the file system /storeBackup of nfsserver to /backup on your client.
-This will occur if you boot or if you type: # mount /backup on the nfs client.
+This will occur if you boot or if you type:

 There are my other option with nfs.
 This short description only tries to give some helpful hints, not to explain nfs.